iwantmyname/blog/_posts/2014-11-26-com-too-expensive-one-new-podcast-went-with-limo-and-diamonds.md

 >Do not go to replyall.com.
 It's too expensive.
 We didn't want to buy it.
 Instead, we bought replyall.limo and replyall.diamonds.

-Make of it what you will, but I think this is a case of "if your thing is popular, people will find you."
+Make of it what you will, but I'd say this is a case of "if your thing is popular, people will find you."